Vinzent03/obsidian-advanced-uri/docs/Actions/Writing.md

 > ```

 > [!note]
-You may use the `heading` or `line` parameter to append and prepend data to a heading or line.
+You may use the `heading`, `block`, or `line` parameter to append and prepend data to a heading, block, or line.
 More information in [Navigation](Actions/Navigation)
+>
+> When using `block`, the data is inserted literally before or after the resolved block range.
+Lists are not handled specially: to create a new list item, include the list marker in `data`, for example `data=-%20new%20item`.

 > [!note]
 When using Obsidian Sync, you can add the parameter `await-sync=true` to wait until the sync is complete before proceeding with the write operation.
 This ensures that any changes are synchronized across your devices before the write action is executed.